THE SPACE PAGE: ALL ABOUT SPACES

 Any time saved that way will be lost again, and perhaps more than lost, when you distribute the type.
 Not to mention the possibility of serious loss of time (and quality), due to accidents while moving the type around, or during lockup, and possibly replacing lines of type that fall out.

 Tweezers and bodkin are tools that make it much easier to get the best spacing in justified lines.
-Always have them handy.
+Always have them handy, but use them with care.
 Tipping a space forward with the bodkin, and then picking it out, is often less likely to damage type than is grappling the space out with tweezers.
 The same applies to removing characters, but of course you should avoid touching the face of the character with either bodkin or tweezers, since lead is much softer than steel.
+The use of tweezers was forbidden in some shops, for this reason.
+When you are replacing a larger space with a smaller one, the best way is to use the smaller space to push out the larger one so it can be grabbed with your fingers.

 When inserting copper and brass spaces, pull up one or both of the spaces to either side of where the copper/brass space will go.
 Place the copper space between them (or alongside one of them), and insert them all together into the line.
 This prevents bending the spaces.
 Bent spaces may compress when the type is locked up, leaving the line loose so that type may fall out when the form is moved, or be pulled up by the sticky ink rollers.